RobiNN1/phpCacheAdmin/README.md

 they just must start with `PCA_` prefix.

 Options with an array can be set using "dot notation" but use `_` instead of a dot.
-Or you can even use JSON (e.g. Redis SSL option).
+Or you can even use JSON (e.g., Redis SSL option).

 Redis: